How to Plan the Perfect Weekend at Mount Nebo State Park

 To ensure availability throughout peak seasons, it’s best to make reservations in advance.

-Trip tip: Large RVs over 24 feet are not allowed – the road is steep with 18% grades in places and 11 tight switchbacks!
+Note: Large RVs over 24 feet are not allowed at the park – the road is steep with 18% grades in places and 11 tight switchbacks!

 Mount Nebo Hiking Trails

 The hiking trails range from easy to steep and difficult with various trails, including forested areas, rocky bluffs, and hills.

 Hikers are taken around 14 miles of scenic beauty with trails ranging in length anywhere from 0.25-mile all the way up to seven miles long.

 Some hikers may prefer to take their time, while others may want to make it an overnight backpacking trip to the primitive campsites; either way, there’s plenty available for everyone at Mount Nebo State Park!

 Read the Guide: What to Wear Hiking All Year Long (for Everyone)

 Mount Nebo is a flat top mountain named after the mountain in the Bible by the White family who built the first home on the mountain.
 There are natural springs coming out of the mountain with stone enclosures dating back to the early 1800s.
 Hiking to these springs are popular trails because of the history of the area.